 Unless you really know how to start a fire from natural materials found in the woods (and you should), you are going to need a tool that will help you start a fire.

 A good fire starter will have a striker that lasts for hundreds or thousands of strikes.
-I like this firestarter necklace by Wazoo.
+I like this firestarter necklace.
 The necklace is pretty stylish and consists of a ceramic scraper made from Zirconia – it may look like plastic but it is definitely not – which is scraped against the ferrocelium barrel toggle.